 According to a report from thenextweb in April, the cryptocurrency was designed by Israeli fintech company Neema - and the project was the idea of CEO Barak Ben-Ezer who sought out nations without their own national currency for crypto adoption.
 The Marshall Islands - although their own republic since 1982 - use the USD as their legal tender, but will now start to use (presumably in conjunction with the USD) the new SOV cryptocurrency that was today signed into law.

-While some might question whether the idea of a national, centrally-controlled currency is really in keeping with the spirit of decentralisation that motivates much of the cryptocurrency world, this new adoption - and its suggested ramifications for the banking world - are no doubt an interesting development for the space.
+This new adoption - and its suggested ramifications for the banking world - are no doubt an interesting development for the space as the crypto-world pushes for broader institutional acceptance.